joaopgrassi/blog/src/content/posts/2021/testing-authorized-endpoints/index.md

 }
 ```

 We start by creating a new class inheriting from the abstract `AuthenticationHandler` one.
 Handlers are DI enabled, and the base class requires all those params.
-To make it short, focus on the `mockAuthUser` param being injected.
+To make it short, focus on the `mockAuthUser` param injected.
 That is our User!

 The `HandleAuthenticateAsync` is invoked by the framework when a request is trying to access an authorized endpoint.
-It will simple use the injected user and do the steps I mentioned above to authorize the request.
+It will simply use the injected user and do the steps I mentioned above to authorize the request.
 That's pretty much it for the handler.

+Next, we'll be focusing on how to prepare the integration tests to use it.

 ## Registering our test authentication handler

-Now that we have our handler, we need to register it, so the framework is aware of it.
-A quick extension method makes things easy:
+Next, we must register our handler into DI.
+An extension method comes in handy:

 ```csharp
 public static class AuthServiceCollectionExtensions